-Snap-on does not generally enter into employment-related agreements, including with its executive officers.
+Snap-on does not generally enter into employment-related agreements in the United States, including with its executive officers.
 Although the Committee believes that it is appropriate to have change of control agreements, it is the Committee's view that the Company is better served by maintaining the ability to continuously evaluate the performance of its executive officers without the constraints of specific employment agreements.
-Snap-on occasionally enters into severance or other agreements with individuals that the Company hires from outside; however, Snap-on does not currently have any such agreements covering its named executive officers.
+Snap-on may enter into employment agreements with non-U.S.-based executives where they are customary and/or legally required and the Company occasionally enters into severance or other agreements with individuals that the Company hires from the outside.
+As noted above, Snap-on has an employment agreement with Mr. Arregui, a Spanish national, which covers the general terms of his employment and provides for severance in case of a termination without cause; the agreement does not guarantee any bonus amount.